leblancmeneses/actions/README.md

 #### Composing Rules

-The `project-e2e` rule includes `project-ui`, `project-api`, and `project-dbmigrations`.
-This allows referencing prior expressions and combining them.
-For example, **e2e** runs if files change in any of these projects but not for markdown-only changes.
+The `project-e2e` rule is composed of `project-ui`, `project-api`, and `project-dbmigrations`, enabling you to reference and combine multiple expressions.
+For example, `e2e` runs when files change in any of these projects but excludes runs triggered by markdown-only changes.

-An expression can combine multiple expressions using `AND` or `OR` operators.
-Implicitly `OR` is used if no operator is specified.
+Expressions can combine multiple conditions using `AND` or `OR` operators.
+If no operator is specified, `OR` is used by default.

+#### Literal Expression

+Literal expressions are string-based and can be enclosed in single or double quotes.
+For example:

+* `'file.ts'` OR `"file.ts"`

+By default, literal expressions are case-sensitive.
+To make them case-insensitive, append the `i` flag:

+* Example: `"readme.md"i` will match `README.md`, `readme.md`, or `rEaDme.mD`.

+#### Regex Expression

+Regex expressions allow for more flexible matching and are defined using the standard JavaScript regex syntax.
+For example:

+* `/readme\.md/i`

+This regex will match `README.md`, `readme.md`, or `rEaDme.mD`.
+Internally, the expression is converted to a JavaScript RegExp object, ensuring full compatibility with JavaScript’s native regex functionality.

+#### Suffix for Literal and Regex Expressions

+By default, all expressions match files regardless of their Git status code.
+However, you can add a suffix to the expression to filter matches based on specific Git status codes.
+The suffixes are `A` for added, `M` for modified, `D` for deleted, `R` for renamed, `C` for copied, `U` for unmerged, `T` for typechange, `X` for unknown, `B` for broken.

+##### Usage with Literal Expressions:
+* **Default behavior:** `'file.ts'` matches files with any Git status code.
+* **With status suffix:** `'file.ts':M` matches only files with the "modified" status.
+* **Case-insensitive matching:** `'file.ts'i:A` matches "added" files, ignoring case.

+##### Usage with Regular Expressions:
+* **Default behavior:** `/readme\.md/` matches files with any Git status code.
+* **With status suffix:** `/readme\.md/:M` matches only "modified" files.
+* **Case-insensitive matching:** `/readme\.md/i:A` matches "added" files, ignoring case.

+##### Key Notes:
+1. **Suffix Syntax:** Add a colon : followed by the desired status code to filter matches.
+2. **Case Insensitivity:** Use the i flag before the colon to make the match case-insensitive.

 #### Negate Expression

-The `!` operator negates files or directories.
+The `!` operator is used to exclude specific files or directories from matching criteria.
+This ensures that certain files or directories are not modified in a pull request.

-* For example, `!'dir/file.js'` ensures changes are not made to the file in a pull request.
+* **Example:** `!'dir/file.js'` ensures that changes to `dir/file.js` are not allowed in a pull request.

 #### Except Expression